MaikRos/flexible-jekyll/_posts/2018-06-15-introduction-to-data-science-cvs.markdown

 title: Introduction to data science CVs
 date: 2018-06-15 00:00:00 +0100
 description: What I did to tune my CV during the application phase # Add post description (optional)
-img: software.jpg # Add image post (optional)
+img: one_way.jpg # Add image post (optional)
 tags: [Data Science, CV, curriculum vitae, job] # add tag
 ---

-- Photo by Glenn Carstens-Peters on Unsplash
+- Photo by Nick Tiemeyer on Unsplash

 For those of you who are looking for new opportunities in data science - have you ever wondered which factors influence whether you are invited to an interview after sending your application?